garys404/Lab-Report5/index.md

 ### 2. `-type` option:

-* The `-type` option of command `find` is used to specify the type of file or directory that you want to search for.
+* The `-type` option of command `find` is used to specify the type of file or directory that we want to search for.
 In addition, the option takes a single character to represent the type of file or directory.

 There are some common single characters to represent the type of file or directory: